replicate/cog/docs/redis.md

 The message body should be a JSON object with the following fields:

 - `input`: a JSON object with the same keys as the [arguments to the `predict()` function](python.md).
 Any `File` or `Path` inputs are passed as URLs.
+- `webhook`: the URL Cog will send responses to.

+There's also one deprecated field:

-- `response_queue`: the Redis queue Cog will send responses to
+- `response_queue`: the Redis key to send responses to; ignored if `webhook` is set.

 You can enqueue the request using the `XADD` command: